-When things are ‘in dissonance’ they don’t feel good to you.
+When things are ‘in dissonance,’ they don’t feel good to you.
 You may experience a feeling of being off, or discordant, a sense of off-ness.
-A fuzzy little off feeling that is usually an indicator that we are not in alignment with our values.
-Not as cringe-worthy as nails on a chalk board, more of a general malaise or nagging off-ness, like shoes that are slightly too tight.
+A fuzzy little off feeling is usually an indicator that we are not in alignment with our values.
+Not as cringe-worthy as nails on a chalkboard, more of general malaise or nagging off-ness, like shoes that are slightly too tight.

 What Do You Mean By Values?

 How do we make that intangible feeling tangible and concrete?
 And more importantly, actionable?
 As a values coach, I work with you to identify and connect with your values.
-Which is to say, I help you clarify that which is important to you, to say it out loud and recognize what is motivating you.
+This is to say I help you clarify what is important to you, say it out loud, and recognize what motivates you.

-Do any of these sound like driving forces for the decisions that you make?
+Do any of these sound like driving forces for your decisions?
 For example, do you feel the most alive and resonant in environments that you feel have growth, authenticity, and peace?
-Do you go out of your way to seek out those things, or make decisions based on their presence or lack thereof?
+Do you go out of your way to seek out those things or make decisions based on their presence or lack thereof?

 These are questions a Values Coach will help you answer.